 How stationing planets might affect your days

 Mental Mercury is the communication planet that rules chatty Gemini and analytical Virgo.
-When Mercury stations direct, you might find yourself:
+When Mercury stations direct or during its pre-retrograde shadow, you might find yourself:

 - Unable to form a decent sentence.